MmagdyHafezZ/calnic/README.md

   - Username: `admin`
   - Password: `admin`
 - Click “Login”
-- You will land on the Dashboard
+- You will land on the dashboard
 - In the center calendar:
   - Click “Day” to view single-day schedule
   - Click “Week” to view weekly schedule